 In 1986, Dick Griffin was promoted to Chief Inspector and moved to the Household of The Duke of Edinburgh, Prince Phillip, for whom he worked over 13 very enjoyable years between 1986-1999, the highlight of which was being attacked by a giant panda whilst on a visit to China.

-In 2010, Richard ‘Dick’ Griffin was promoted to Superintendent and held the position known as ‘The Queen's Police Officer’ until he retired, when he was honoured by being made a Lieutenant of the Royal Victorian Order (LVO), a personal decoration from Her Majesty as a way of rewarding distinguished personal in her service, and on her own initiative rather than by ministerial recommendation.
+In 2010, Richard ‘Dick’ Griffin was promoted to Superintendent and held the position known as ‘The Queen's Police Officer’ until he retired, when he was honoured by being made a Lieutenant of the Royal Victorian Order (LVO), a personal decoration from the Queen as a way of rewarding distinguished personal in her service, and on her own initiative rather than by ministerial recommendation.